These Bylaws are authorized by the Constitution of the ICPSR.

 The Council will establish policies regulating the participation of individuals in training programs and other activities for which limited resources preclude the simultaneous participation of all who might be interested.

 The Council will receive an annual report from the Executive Director and Senior Staff.
-The report will review and project ICPSR activities, revenues, and expenditures for the past year, current year, and coming year.
+The report will review and project ICPSR activities, revenues, and expenditures for the past year.
 The Council will transmit a summary of this report along with any recommendations it may have to the Official Representatives.
 The Council may request, and is entitled to receive, any additional information it deems useful concerning the operations and fiscal affairs of the ICPSR.

 The Council will normally hold three regular meetings each year.
 A special meeting of the Council may be called by the Chairperson, the Executive Director, six members of the Council, or other persons as agreed to by the Council.
 Seven members of the Council will constitute a quorum for Council action.
 The Executive Director, Senior Staff of ICPSR, a representative of the host organization with which the ICPSR has affiliated, and invited guests may attend open sessions of Council meetings.
 The Council may hold closed or executive sessions for specific purposes.